 ADOC has focused on providing two RSATs, one male program and one female program.
 The treatment programs use New Directions and Living in Balance for their curriculum.
 The female program adds the Moving On curriculum to assist in addressing gender specific treatment issues.
+In addition to these treatment programs, during FY2021 the department added Helping Men Recover and Helping Women Recover to address trauma related issues that often are co-occurring with substance use.
 Both male and female RSATs are about six months long and require 25 hours of group per week plus individual sessions.

-In FY2020 RSAT services were provided at Hiland Mountain Correctional (Eagle River) and Wildwood Correctional center (Kenai) by contract providers.
-In FY21 additional RSAT treatment beds will be added to Goose Creek Correctional Center.
+In FY2021 RSAT services were provided at Hiland Mountain Correctional (Eagle River) and Wildwood Correctional center (Kenai) by contract providers.
+In FY2022, the department will add an additional 4- bed treatment program at the Palmer Correctional Center.

 Target #2: Increase the number of offenders who receive a General Education Development (GED) diploma while incarcerated.

 Number of Offenders Who Receive General Education Development While Incarcerated

 During this time, instruction and testing were limited to one-on-one sessions provided by institutional Education Coordinators; however, some facilities continued a complete suspension of programming.
 With some Education staff members working remotely, or assigned to other tasks, they were not able to conduct classes or testing.
 Additionally, the path to a GED credential includes a series of assessments, the Test of Adult Basic Education (TABE), GED Ready practice tests, and GED tests.
 With a reduced capacity to service inmate students in the testing process, one-at-a-time, or later in smaller groups greatly reduced the ability for students to matriculate through the curriculum.